 Mental health is as important as physical health.
 So whether you’re navigating specific mental health issues or just looking to improve your mental wellness, you deserve a treatment plan that works for you—and that starts with the right type of therapy.

-Choosing the right type of therapy isn't always easy, so let's start with the basics.
-Two of the most common types of psychotherapy are cognitive behavioral therapy (CBT) and dialectical behavioral therapy (DBT).
-Dialectical behavioral therapy (DBT) was originally formed as a subtype of CBT, so both types of therapy share some similarities.
+Choosing the correct kind of therapy isn’t always easy, so let’s start with the basics.
+Two of the most common types of psychotherapy are cognitive behavioral therapy (CBT) and dialectical behavior therapy (DBT).
+DBT was originally formed as a subtype of CBT, so both types of therapy share similarities.
 In fact, some therapists utilize DBT as a type of CBT that incorporates mindfulness.
 Both types of therapy share the same basic theories around thoughts, feelings, and behaviors.
-Despite their similarities, CBT and DBT treatment have some fundamental differences.
-Here's everything you need to know to choose the best type of therapy for you.
+Despite their similarities, though, CBT and DBT treatment have some fundamental differences.
+Here’s everything you need to know to choose the best type of therapy for you.

-Cognitive behavioral therapy (CBT) is a type of talk therapy.
-As a combination of cognitive therapy (examining our thoughts) and behavioral therapy (examining our behaviors), CBT aims to identify how our thoughts, feelings, and behaviors interact with each other.
+CBT is a type of talk therapy.
+As a combination of cognitive therapy (examining our thoughts) and behavioral therapy (examining our behaviors), CBT aims to identify how our thoughts, feelings, and behaviors interact.

-With each of us experiencing over 6,000 thoughts each day, there's plenty of room for us to interpret these thoughts negatively.
-Negative thoughts can become entrenched, which can take a significant toll on our thoughts and behaviors.
-CBT reminds us that these thoughts aren't facts.
+With each of us experiencing over 6,000 thoughts each day, there’s plenty of room for us to interpret these thoughts negatively.
+Negative thoughts can become entrenched, taking a significant toll on our thoughts and behaviors.
+CBT reminds us that these thoughts aren’t facts.
 Instead, they can be changed, leading to more positive thoughts and behaviors.

 Studies consistently show that CBT is an effective treatment for a wide range of mental health conditions, including major depression, anxiety disorders, and bipolar disorder.
 CBT is also easily adaptable for virtual therapy, so clients can easily access quality support from the comfort of their own homes.

-Like CBT, dialectical behavioral therapy (DBT) is a type of talk therapy.
-DBT was originally developed to treat suicidal individuals with borderline personality disorder (BPD).
-Since its origins in the 1980s, DBT has been adapted to treat people with different mental health conditions, but many people treated with DBT have a primary diagnosis of BPD.
+Like CBT, DBT is a type of talk therapy.
+DBT was originally developed to treat suicidal people with borderline personality disorder (BPD) in the 1980s.
+Since then, DBT has been adapted to treat people with different mental health conditions, but many people treated with DBT have a primary diagnosis of BPD.

-DBT helps individuals balance their emotions and improve behavior patterns.
+DBT helps people balance their emotions and improve behavior patterns.
 DBT starts by identifying problematic thought patterns and emotions.
-Then, with the help of your therapist, you'll learn how to balance these thoughts with healthier perspectives so you can live a more balanced life.
+Then, with the help of your therapist, you’ll learn how to balance these thoughts with healthier perspectives so you can live a more balanced life.
 DBT also incorporates group therapy, where people can practice implementing skills.

 What are the main differences between CBT and DBT?

-Although CBT and DBT have some key similarities, they're not the same treatment approach.
-While some people start feeling better with DBT therapy, other people notice a significant improvement with CBT.
+Although CBT and DBT have some similarities, they’re not the same treatment approach.
+While some people start feeling better with DBT therapy, others notice a significant improvement with CBT.
 Here are the main differences between DBT and CBT to help you choose the best treatment option.

 CBT: In general, CBT focuses on goals more than DBT.
 During CBT sessions, you’ll identify negative thoughts and behavior patterns.
 Then, you’ll work with your therapist to develop helpful tools to cope with these problems.
 The main goal of CBT is to help you become your own therapist.
 You’ll learn how to recognize problematic thoughts, rationalize those thoughts, and re-evaluate them in a more logical way.